luisllamasbinaburo/EwelinkNET/README.md

 await ewelink.GetDevices();
 ```

-Devices are converted to one of the following classes
+Devices are converted to one of the following classes.
 - SwitchDevice
 - MultiSwitchDevice
 - ThermostatDevice
 - RFBridgeDevice
 - CurtainDevice

-All of them are derived classes of generic `Device` class
+All of them are derived classes of generic `Device` class.

 ### Interact with devices

-Each class provides here own methods to perform actions or retrieve measurement.
+Each class provides there own methods to perform actions or retrieve measurement.
 For example, `ThermostatDevice` provides
 - TurnOn()
 - TurnOff()